clickysteve/Alfred-Workflows/keybase.io alfred workflow/README.md

 A simple encryption and decryption workflow for Keybase.io.

+**Note that I am not actively maintaining this project, so please feel free to fork and run with it.**

 ###Why Keybase.io?###

 Keybase.io is a centralised verified profile that makes encryption and decryption using PGP easier and more accessible.